Oregon Judgment Enforcement

 Support Enforcement

 Whichever you are, the obstacle is identical: an Oregon writ is only as good as the employer it names.
 We confirm that employer — and, where wages are not the right target, point to the rest of the enforcement picture.
-This page connects to our companion guides on Oregon judgment collection, the Oregon asset exemptions creditors have to work around, and the Oregon debt collection statute of limitations that sets the outer clock.
+This page connects to our companion guides on the Oregon asset exemptions creditors have to work around and the Oregon debt collection statute of limitations that sets the outer clock.
 For a legitimate judgment-enforcement matter, a verified employer locate typically comes back within 24 hours.
+We are a public-records research firm and Nor are we a consumer reporting agency: the employer confirmation we deliver is not a consumer report and may not be used to decide employment, tenancy, credit, or insurance eligibility.
+And because a writ is easy to claim, we look hardest at requests where the real object seems to be a person rather than a paycheck: domestic violence, stalking, and harassment are the vectors we watch for, and those requests earn more scrutiny at intake instead of a faster search.

 Our Commitment